Ghost of Tsushima (2020)

 Though the samurai fighting style was the more solid of the two, there was one particular element which I found quite off-putting: the lack of lock-on.
 I didn’t realize how much I took the concept of lock-on for granted – it’s just one of those omnipresent elements in these types of games, I had never thought about it.
 In this title, however, simply aiming the left stick while attacking dictates who Jin will swing at.
 While this keeps the screen clear and uncluttered, it didn’t always work the way I felt it should.
 I can’t express how many times I felt like I was pointing toward a certain enemy, only to have Jin take a swipe at a different one.
 This was especially annoying when I was trying to rush the freakishly accurate archers (I’m talking Legolas levels of speed and accuracy) only to have Jin stab the wrong enemy, and get nailed in the back with an arrow.
 Eventually I got used to the system, but it was an issue that bothered me periodically throughout my time playing.

 Once you’ve got these basics, there are options to further supplement your swordplay (samurai or stealth) via the Ghost weapons – sticky bombs, kunai, and smoke bombs, for example.
 These weapons were invaluable in helping to deal with large mobs, but also made smaller encounters almost mindlessly easy.
 Even on the hardest difficulty, Ghost of Tsushima is not a particularly challenging or punishing experience.
 This was another reason I usually stuck to a more samurai-esque approach to fighting – the stealth options varied wildly from making the game a cake walk, to being absurdly frustrating, with no in-between.
 Certain areas were clearly not designed with stealth in mind, and it was occasionally difficult to take out enemies without their body being discovered 8 seconds later.
-However, even then, enemies would rarely find you, even hidden in close proximity.
+However, even then, enemies would rarely find you, despite being hidden in close proximity.
 On the other side of the spectrum, the dense A.I. present in this game made stealth extremely easy – using wind chimes to attract and lure enemies to their doom (one at a time, conveniently) and your bow to snipe soldiers from afar made the stealth gameplay far less engaging.

 Some other minor annoyances cropped up during combat, many of which were caused by the amount of interaction mapped to the R2 button.
 R2 serves as the pick up item/loot, switch stance, and switch Ghost weapon actions.
 There was more than one occasion where I was attempting to switch stances or Ghost weapons, and the game seemed to think I was trying to pick something up.
 For example, I’d be mashing R2 and nothing would happen; in the meantime, I’m getting slapped around by a group of Mongols – all because I wanted to switch to my smoke bombs.
 While Ghost of Tsushima has a variety of accessibility options, re-mapping the controls is not one of them, so I was stuck with this system as well.
 I can, however, appreciate the difficulty in balancing a combat system that has to function for both the normal, one-on-one and group fights, as well as the stealth elements.
 Despite my few complaints, it was generally well-executed.
 The variety in enemy types (that continue to evolve throughout the game), Standoffs, and duels represent a system that is fairly refined and fun.
 The stylistic elements coalesce well with the story that the game is trying to tell.